 MBA is an internationally recognized master degree program and one of the highly preferred by the working professionals.
-And MBA is making GMAT or Graduate Management Admission Test as a common gateway to pass through in achieving the degree.
+And MBA is making GMAT or Graduate Management Aptitude Test as a common gateway to pass through in achieving the degree.
 Every year the number of GMAT aspirants is growing; some are successfully transforming their dreams into reality, and some are facing the failures due to unawareness about the admission process.

 Before taking the GMAT test, you should be well informed about the admission cycle.
 If you have missed the chance to seek admission in fall, yet another opportunity is there make proper utilization of the time.

 GMAT is a long way to go and which must be tackled in a well-groomed way.
 It demands a perfect blend of hard and smart work.
 If you’re determined and wanted to pass through the GMAT for obtaining a master degree in MBA, make your to-do list today!

 If you’re planning for Round 2 admission cycle, you should be very punctual and must begin the preparation in a constructive way.
 Generally, for spring admissions B-schools ask student’s application forms from the month of December till January.
 Keeping this in mind, you should start preparing taking six months in advance.

 Step 1: June-July-August devote to GMAT Test Study

 GMAT test compiles the quant and verbal section up to high school level.
 It can drill your brain since you’re isolated from the studies more than a few years.
 Perhaps, it requires lots of hours of practice to retain the previous learning and learn the new shortcut tricks indulged while solving the long questions within a couple of minutes.